StephenNneji/RAT-Docs/source/tutorial/chapter2.rst

         .. raw:: html
             :file: ../_outputs/python/tutorialSetParameters.txt

-Alternatively, you can set a number of properties of a given parameter at once using name / value pairs.
+Alternatively, you can set a number of properties of a given parameter at once using name/value pairs.

 .. tab-set-code::
     .. code-block:: Matlab